-Marko Tandefelt is a New York based musician, bass player and concept designer, born in Helsinki, Finland on March 30th, 1968, at 6.35pm.
+Marko Tandefelt is a New York based concept designer, musician and bass player born in Helsinki, Finland on March 30th, 1968, at 6.35pm.
 Among his interests are: Immersive interactive multisensory cinema, experimental visualization systems, electronic musical instruments, MIDI bass controllers and synths, sensorbased prototyping, crowdsourcing and sustainable electric transportation systems.
 Marko has worked on pervasive computing, concept design, interactive and industrial visualization projects for companies such as NEC R&D Labs, ESIDesign and Antennadesign/NYC MTA.

 He works at Eyebeam Art+Technology Center in Chelsea, New York as the Director of Technology and Research/Senior Technology Manager, where he has been in charge of practical and conceptual implementations of technology in wider creative processes, artist’s practice and exhibitions, as well as the organization’s research future.
 He has been in charge of audiovisual realization of large exhibitions such as: Source Code, Interference, ReGroup: Beyond Models of Consensus, Biorhythm, Surface Tension: Future of Water, Untethered, Tourists and Travelers, X-LAB, Feedback Ecovisualization exhibition and Postgravity Art Syntapiens to name a few (for more, see under “Exhibitions).

-Among his most recent projects is an experimental 3 day hackathon on novel cinematic storytelling methods, New Cinema (newcinema.net) together with the Creators Project/Intel/Vice Magazine, enabling the creation of collaborative projects between feature film directors, world’s leading creative coders, and 3D/SFX people from UK based company Framestore behind Harry Potter/Avatar/Children of Men movies.
+Among his most recent projects is an experimental 3 day hackathon on novel cinematic storytelling methods, New Cinema, together with the Creators Project/Intel/Vice Magazine enabling the creation of collaborative projects between feature film directors, world’s leading creative coders, and 3D/SFX people from UK based company Framestore, behind visual effects for Harry Potter, Avatar, Children of Men and Gravity movies.